Email to PDF Conversion in Java Using GroupDocs.Conversion: Advanced Options Guide

 Loading Options by Document Type

-Understanding how to load different document types using specialized loading options is crucial for effective conversions.
-Here, we focus on emails:
+Understanding how to load different document types is essential for flexible conversions.
+Below is a focused example for emails.

 import com.groupdocs.conversion.options.load.EmailLoadOptions;